2/13/2025

 Chief Financial Officer

 Hi, it's Baris here.
 Good morning.
-We expect low single digit organic revenue growth in Q1 and we expect to deliver around 155 million of adjusted EBITDA at the midpoint of our range.
+We expect low single-digit organic revenue growth in Q1, and we expect to deliver around $155 million of adjusted EBITDA at the midpoint of our range.
 The difference compared to full year bridge is that we have a larger impact from customer capacity alignments and new site implementations.
-We have positive net means from a revenue standpoint in Q1 and capacity alignments are primarily in mature sites and our startups take time to reach the glide path.
+We have positive net wins from a revenue standpoint in Q1 and capacity alignments are primarily in mature sites and our startups take time to reach the glide path.
 You would recall that we had a similar short-term impact from new startups in 2022 and how this was resolved quickly throughout the year.
 Now, coming back to the second part of your question, there's a handful of contracts that have driven this impact.
 These are one-off in nature.
 Let me give you some detail.
 First, there is a customer that we have seen a relative large mature site exit.
-We have continued to win new business from this customer and we'll have four sites going live throughout 2025.
-Number two, one of our automated customers have realigned capacity in their network and given the prime location of operations, we have held the lease and already secured another customer which will contribute profits in the second half of 2025.
-Number three, another long-standing mature site customer has realigned their network because of lower consumer volumes.
-They remain a good customer for GXO and on top, as we've highlighted, we face some effects and pension has been about 20 million dollars or so in 2025 versus 2024.
-When you add those back, the underlying performance is quite healthy.
+We have continued to win new business from this customer, and we'll have four sites going live throughout 2025.
+Number two, one of our automated site customers have realigned capacity in their network, and given the prime location of operations, we have held the lease and already secured another customer, which will contribute profits in the second half of 2025.
+Number three, another longstanding mature site customer has realigned their network because of lower consumer volumes.
+They remain a good customer for GXO.
+And on top, as we've highlighted, the FASOM FXM pension had been about $20 million or so in 25 versus 24.
+And when you add those back, the underlying performance is quite healthy.

 speaker